TaslimaMozumder/CGPA_Calculator/README.txt

 App name: CGPA Calculator

-Description: Cgpa calculator to calculate CGPA and to keep a track of academic performance using Python and GUI.
+Description: Cgpa calculator to calculate CGPA and to keep a track of academic performance using Python.

 Type of app: Web application